MukitCSTE/UVicSENG360Labs/lab09/index.md

 # Part 3: Protection Mechanism A - Repeating #

-Addressing race condition bugs is not an easy task because the *check-and-us*e pattern is often necessary in programs.
+Addressing race condition bugs is not an easy task because the *check-and-use* pattern is often necessary in programs.
 Instead, we can introduce more race conditions, such that in order to compromise the security of the program, attackers need to win all these additional race conditions.
 Designed properly, we can exponentially reduce the winning probability for attackers.

 The basic idea is to repeat access() and open() several time.
 At each time, we open the file, and at the end, we check if the same file opened is the same file by checking their i-nodes.
 They should be the same - otherwise notify the user of file tampering.